 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
+As of September 30, 2021, the Company had \$335,058 in cash in its operating bank account, outside of the Trust Account, and had no cash equivalents.

-Marketable Securities Held in Trust Account
+Investment Held in Trust Account

-At March 31, 2021, the Trust Account had \$345,001,294 held in marketable securities.
-During period January 1, 2021 to March 31, 2021, the Company did not withdraw any of interest income from the Trust Account to pay its tax obligations.
+At September 30, 2021, the Trust Account had \$345,030,985 held in marketable securities.
+As of September 30, 2021, the Company has not withdrawn any of the interest income from the Trust Account to pay its tax obligations.